Creating an OAuth2 Application¶

 After you save the form, it reappears with additional fields:

 Client ID: The system generates this for you; it’s an identifier for your application, so that DXP knows what application is being authorized to access user data.

 Client Secret: Click the pencil icon to generate a client secret.
 The secret identifies the client during the authorization process (see figure 1 above).
 Not all client profiles require a client secret, because some are incapable of keeping it secret!
 This is when the aforementioned PKCE code challenge and verifier is needed.

 Icon: Upload an icon that your application’s users identify with your application.
 This is displayed on the authorization screen.

-Token Introspection: Allow your application to retrieve metadata from the token by requesting it from @product@.
+Token Introspection: Allow your application to retrieve metadata from the token by requesting it from DXP.
 This implements RFC 7662.